wooorm/udhr/readme.md

 ## API

-This package exports the following identifiers: `udhr`.
+This package exports the identifier `udhr`.
 There is no default export.

 ### `udhr`

-Returns an array of information objects.
+List of info objects.
-Gets information about the documents: their stage, language regions and lat-long locations, etcetera.
+Gets info about the documents: their stage, language regions and lat/lng locations, \&c.

 ```js
 console.log(udhr.find((d) => d.code === 'nob'))